 The one-, three-, and six-month bills are auctioned once a week, while the 52-week bills are auctioned every four weeks.
 Since the maturities on Treasury bills are so short, they typically offer lower yields than those available on Treasury notes or bonds.

-The 10-year is the most widely followed of all maturities; it is used as both the benchmark for the Treasury market and the basis for banks’ calculation of mortgage rates.
+The 10-year note is the most widely followed of all maturities because it's used as both the benchmark for the Treasury market and the basis for banks’ calculation of mortgage rates.
 Typically, the more distant the maturity date of the issue, the higher the risk of payback to investors, and so the higher the compensating yield.

 Differing Interest Payments